gerarduscalcitrosus/shroompi/README.md

 * Many settings can be put in the script's configuration (in `__main__.py`), but it's easier to set values that should not change (whitebalance, image size, etc) on the camera.
 * For settings that *do* need to be set through the script (e.g., if you want to take 2 photos using distinct apertures) - make sure the camera is able to accept them (in this example, it should be in A or M mode).
 * I've had some problems shooting in Raw+Jpg and decided to shoot only in jpg.
 I've also had problems with my D5100 (it would only take a single photo before throwing an error), but as my D5600 didn't cause problems I did not investigate further.
 Your mileage may vary.
+* I've also had a very sporadic error when shooting with an SD card in the camera.
+Removing it resolved that issue.
 * The shooting is handled by `gphoto2` ([link](https://github.com/jim-easterbrook/python-gphoto2)).
 The settings that can be changed, and the values that are accepted, depend on the camera model, current shooting mode, and attached lens.
 I added a debug attributes `.debug_listcompleteconfig` and `.debug_findsetting` to the `Cam` class in the `usbcam.py` script - inspect / run this file to check them out.
 Samle usage:
   ```
   c = Cam()